pendle-finance/external-integration/README.md

 ## Metadata Structure

-The JSON file includes details for multiple objects (PT, YT, LP), each corresponding to different parts of the protocol with specific chain IDs, addresses, integration URLs, and descriptions.
+The YAML file includes details for multiple objects (PT, YT, LP), each corresponding to different parts of the protocol with specific chain IDs, addresses, integration URLs, and descriptions.

 ### Fields